 The child must be:

-•under five years old (or under six years if you get a Child Disability Allowance for them)
+under five years old (or under six years if you get a Child Disability Allowance for them)

-•attending an early childhood programme for three or more hours a week.
+attending an early childhood programme for three or more hours a week.

 A Childcare Subsidy is normally paid for up to nine hours of childcare a week.
 In some situations you may be able to get up to 50 hours a week.
 We can tell you about these situations when you contact us.